PCHSS Workshop on Virtual Care and Research Priority Setting Strategies

 Developing Strategies for Priority Setting in Health System Research

-The second part of the workshop was chaired by Professor Paul Glasziou, from Bond University who leads the Research Stream Impact of Different Sources of Health Care Waste.
+The second part of the workshop was chaired by Professor Paul Glasziou, from Bond University who leads the Impact of Different Sources of Healthcare Waste Research Stream.
 Professor Glasziou set the stage for the workshop by explaining the need to balance between traditional, extensive priority setting processes, such as time consuming and rigidly structured Delphi studies, and more nimble processes that are responsive to changing circumstances.

 There were two other presentations in this session: